Note: this tutorial is easier if you use the Machine elements > Gear-Pair

-This tutorial improves your modelling skills.
+This tutorial improves your modeling skills.

 You learn how to add a 2D-Cam to the machine frame (Base-Part).

 (We do not show you the motion design for the tools that transfer the label*.
-You can experiment in MotionDesigner.).
+You can experiment in MotionDesigner).

 You will use the Trace-Points and Velocity Vectors at Points to help you review how the label and tools interact.